infosec-sharing-archive/MISP-TAXII--broken-/README.md

 minimal required changes:
 * change SQLALCHEMY_DATABASE_URI to reflect your database configuration
 * edit TAXII_ROOT to add your taxii document root
+* edit ATTACHMENTS_PATH_IN, this is where attribute attachments will be saved

 edit your apache.misp configuration and add
 --------------------------------------------
     WSGIDaemonProcess taxii processes=2 threads=15 display-name=%{GROUP}
     WSGIProcessGroup taxii
     WSGIScriptAlias /taxii /home/www/taxiiservice/taxii_service.wsgi

+Tweak configuration as needed.

 restart apache
 --------------